rednblkx/HomeKey-ESP32/docs/content/configuration.md

 *   **Secondary action Topic:** The MQTT topic for publishing the Alternate Action status.
 *   **Lock State Topic:** The MQTT topic for publishing the internal state.
 *   **Lock State Cmd Topic:** The MQTT control topic for the HomeKit lock state (current and target).
-*   **Lock Current State Cmd Topic:** The MQTT control topic for the HomeKit lock current state.
+*   **Lock Current State Cmd Topic:** The MQTT control topic for the HomeKey-ESP32 lock current state.
-*   **Lock Target State Cmd Topic:** The MQTT control topic for the HomeKit lock target state.
+*   **Lock Target State Cmd Topic:** The MQTT control topic for the HomeKey-ESP32 lock target state.
 *   **SmartLock battery level Cmd Topic:** The MQTT control topic for setting the battery level to be shown in HomeKit.

-#### Custom Topics
+#### 3.2.2.
+Custom Topics

 These settings allow for more advanced customization of MQTT topics and states.

 *   **Status (for Custom States):** Toggle to enable or disable the use of custom lock states via MQTT.
 *   **Custom State Topic:** The MQTT topic where the device will publish its custom lock state.
 *   **Custom State Cmd Topic:** The MQTT topic where you can send commands to change the device's custom lock state.
-*   **Custom Lock Actions:** Define custom MQTT actions for "Unlock" and "Lock" commands.
+*   **Custom Lock Actions:** Define custom MQTT actions for "Unlock" and "Lock" commands published by HomeKey-ESP32 on the Custom State Topic.
-*   **Custom Lock States:** Define custom MQTT states for various lock conditions (e.g., "Unlocking", "Locking", "Unlocked", "Locked", "Jammed", "Unknown").
+*   **Custom Lock States:** Define custom MQTT states for various lock conditions (e.g., "Unlocking", "Locking", "Unlocked", "Locked", "Jammed", "Unknown") received on the Custom State Command topic.

 ---

-## Actions (Hardware Actions)
+## 4. Actions (Hardware Actions)

 This section allows you to configure how your HomeKey-ESP32 interacts with physical components like relays, LEDs, and NeoPixels, providing visual and physical feedback for HomeKey events.

-### NFC Triggers
+### 4.1.
+NFC Triggers

-These actions are executed on successful/failed HomeKey authentications and on NFC Tag detection (treated as a failed event).
+These actions are executed on successful/failed HomeKey authentications and on NFC Tag detection.
 Both Neopixel and Simple GPIO have a momentary state.

 This section is organized into two tabs: **Neopixel** and **Simple GPIO**.

-#### Neopixel
+#### 4.1.1.
+Neopixel

 Configure a Pixel LED for visual feedback.